tytydraco/yessleep/out/A_Penny_For_Your_Thoughts.md

 He wasn’t threatening and no one else was around, so I walked over and saw what was in his hand.
 It was a coin, brass coloured with a square hole in the middle.

 “Have you seen anything like it?
-Where do you suppose it’s from?”,
+Where do you suppose it’s from?”, he asked somewhat rhetorically.

 “Er… not sure…”, I replied vaguely.